mebmrauf/mebmrauf/README.md

 ---

-## 📝 Always remember:
+## 📝 Always Remember:

 - **"It's not at all important to get it right the first time.
-It's vitally important to get it right the last time."** - Andrew Hunt and David Thomas
+It's vitally important to get it right the last time."** – Andrew Hunt and David Thomas
-- **"It's hard enough to find an error in your code when you're looking for it; it's even harder when you've assumed your code is error-free."** - Steve McConnell
+- **"It's hard enough to find an error in your code when you're looking for it; it's even harder when you've assumed your code is error-free."** – Steve McConnell